-Chiropractic care is most commonly associated with neck and back care, but many patients experience relief for non-musculoskeletal issues as well.
-Additionally, patients seeking chiropractic care to treat musculoskeletal issues report secondary relief in a number of areas, including improved respiratory and digestive function, circulation, and vision.
+Chiropractic care is most commonly associated with neck and back pain.
+But did you know that there are at least 11 other issues treatable with chiropractic care?
+In addition, many patients seeking chiropractic care to treat musculoskeletal issues report secondary relief in a number of areas, including improved respiratory and digestive function, circulation, and vision.

-Traditional medicine typically treats ADHD (Attention Deficit Hyperactivity Disorder) with psychotropic medications, which may have serious side effects.
-In a study of boys aged 9 to 13 and diagnosed with ADHD, researchers implemented alternative treatment including chiropractic care, nutritional supplements, and dietary care.
+Traditional medicine typically treats ADHD (attention deficit hyperactivity disorder) with psychotropic medications, which may have serious side effects.
+In a study of boys aged 9 to 13 who were diagnosed with ADHD, researchers implemented alternative treatment including chiropractic care, nutritional supplements, and dietary care.
 Patients experienced improvement in hyperactivity, impulsivity, and inattentiveness, as well as improvements in behavioral, emotional, and social difficulties.

 2. Bell’s Palsy

-Chiropractors may be able to offer relief to Bell’s palsy sufferers who experience facial paralysis, hearing disorders, and other issues associated with facial muscles.
+Chiropractic care may offer relief to Bell’s palsy sufferers who experience facial paralysis, hearing disorders, and other issues associated with facial muscles.
 A chiropractic regimen designed to address nerve-related issues, relieve pain, and improve range of motion may alleviate some Bell’s palsy symptoms over time.

 3. Chronic Sinusitis